AnyChart/docs.anychart.com/Basic_Charts/Tag_Cloud.md

 ];
 ```

 When you add just a text, the next step is to parse it into elements and calculate their frequencies.
-For parsing, use the {api:anychart.charts.TagCloud#data}data(){api} method with the following settings (see {api:anychart.data.TextParsingSettings}anychart.data.TextParsingSettings{api}):
+For parsing, use the {api:anychart.charts.TagCloud#data}data(){api} method with the following settings:

 * **cutLength** — cuts the length of words
 * **ignoreItems** — adds a list of ignored elements